 Biography

-I am a first-year Ph.D. candidate in Computer Science at Tsinghua University, under the supervision of Prof. Hongning Wang.
+I am a first-year Ph.D. student in Computer Science at Tsinghua University, under the supervision of Prof. Hongning Wang.
 I am also currently interning at Zhipu AI.

 Open-Source Contribution

-- Main contributor of slime (A LLM post-training framework aiming for RL Scaling.
+- Core contributor of slime (LLM post-training framework for scalable RL.
 Repository)

 Education